bhatti/PlexMockServices/README.md

 ```

 ### Specifying the id for request
    By default all requests are stored with a file name that is derived from all URL path and SHA1 of parameters/body.
-However, you can specify the key by passing parameter mockId.
+However, you can specify the key by passing parameter requestId.

 Thank you for downloading PlexMockServices.
 Please send questions or suggestions to bhatti AT plexobject.com.